Mariam-Ahmed15/Data-Science-Roadmap-IEEEManCSC-2025/README.md

 ## Here we have two files

 - General Roadmap: Contains the full roadmap as headlines and each one has some suggested courses. <br>
-- Sheduled Roadmap (recommended): The same roadmap, but a specific course was chosen in each subject and it was divided into weeks, at a studying rate of 7 hours per week.
+- Sheduled Roadmap (recommended): The same roadmap, but a specific course was chosen in each subject and it was divided into weeks.
   <br>